hmisonne/Serverless_WouldYouRather/README.md

 # Would You Rather - Serverless App

 This is my capstone project for the Cloud Developer Nanodegree.
 The goal of this project was to build and deploy a serverless application on AWS.
-To accomplish this task, I decided to re-use one of my previous project: [Would You Rather React App](https://github.com/hmisonne/UdacityReact/tree/master/02_would_you_rather_app) because it required user's authentification to login and interact with the app, and because the backend server needed to be configured.
+To accomplish this task, I decided to re-use one of my previous project: a React Web App for a "Would You Rather" game.
+Click [here](https://github.com/hmisonne/UdacityReact/tree/master/02_would_you_rather_app) to see the original project .

+This project was already using a simple user's authentification to login and interact with the app (by selecting a user from drop down menu) and had interesting features that could be implemented in a serverless framework.
+With this project, I could implement a fully secured authentification through Auth0 and configure an AWS Cloud backend server.

 ## Functionality of the application

-This application allows users to play the would you rather game by answering and creating questions.
+This application allows users to play the would you rather game by answering, creating questions and uploading images.

 ![WYR Demo](demo/demo.gif)